Luzkan/smells/content/smells/base-class-depends-on-subclass.md

 ---
-slug: "base-class-depends-on-subclass"
+slug: 'base-class-depends-on-subclass'
 meta:
   last_update_date: 2022-04-19
-  title: "Base Class depends on Subclass"
+  title: 'Base Class depends on Subclass'
-  cover: "/logos/logo-text-2560x1280.png"
+  description: 'When a parent class reaches down to reference its own children, the inheritance tree grows upside down.
+Change a leaf, redeploy the trunk.'
   known_as:
     - Base Classes Depending on Their Derivatives
 categories:
-  expanse: "Between"
+  expanse: 'Between'
   obstruction:
     - Object Oriented Abusers
   occurrence: